Contrastive Quantization with Code Memory for Unsupervised Image Retrieval: Experiments

 \subsubsection{Implementation Settings}

-More details can be found in the Appendix.
 We implement MeCoQ with Pytorch~\cite{paszke2019pytorch}.
 We follow the standard evaluation protocol~\cite{cibhash,bihalf} of unsupervised deep hashing to use the VGG16~\cite{vgg}.
-Specifically, for shallow models, we extract 4096-dimensional deep $fc7$ features from each image as the model input.
+Specifically, for shallow models, we extract 4096-dimensional deep $fc7$ features as the model input.
 For deep models, we directly use raw image pixels as input and adopt the pre-trained VGG16 ($conv1\sim fc7$) as the backbone network.
 We use the data augmentation scheme in \citet{cibhash} that combines random cropping, horizontal flipping, image graying, and randomly applied color jitter and blur.
-The default hyper-parameter settings are as follows. (\textbf{i}) We set the batch size as $128$ and the maximum epoch as $50$. (\textbf{ii}) The queue length (\ie the memory bank size), $N_\calM=384$. (\textbf{iii}) The smoothness factor of codeword assignment in Eq.(\ref{equ:alpha_softmax}), $\alpha=10$. (\textbf{iv}) The codeword number of each codebook, $M=256$ such that each image is encoded by $B=M\log_2K=8M$ bits (\ie $M$ bytes). (\textbf{v}) The positive prior, $\rho^+=0.1$ for CIFAR-10 (I and II), $\rho^+=0.15$ for Flickr25K and NUS-WIDE. (\textbf{vi}) The starting epoch for the memory module are set to $5$ on Flickr25K, $10$ on NUS-WIDE and $15$ on CIFAR-10 (I and II).
-Besides, we select hyper-parameters $\beta,\gamma$ from $10^{-5}$ to $1.0$ and the temperature $\tau$ from $0.1$ to $0.5$ via cross-validation.
+The default hyper-parameter settings are as follows. (\textbf{i}) We set the batch size as $128$ and the maximum epoch as $50$. (\textbf{ii}) The queue length (\ie the memory bank size), $N_\calM=384$. (\textbf{iii}) The smoothness factor of codeword assignment in Eq.(\ref{equ:alpha_softmax}), $\alpha=10$. (\textbf{iv}) The codeword number of each codebook, $K=256$ such that each image is encoded by $B=M\log_2K=8M$ bits (\ie $M$ bytes). (\textbf{v}) The positive prior, $\rho^+=0.1$ for CIFAR-10 (I and II), $\rho^+=0.15$ for Flickr25K and NUS-WIDE. (\textbf{vi}) The starting epoch for the memory module are set to $5$ on Flickr25K, $10$ on NUS-WIDE and $15$ on CIFAR-10 (I and II).